 U.S. consumer demand for fresh, locally-grown, organic food continues to grow.
-The U.S. organic market in 2018 broke through the $50 billion mark for the first time, with sales hitting a record $52.5 billion, up 6.3 percent from the previous year, according to the Organic Trade Association.
+The U.S. organic market in 2018 broke through the $50 billion mark for the first time, with sales hitting a record $52.5 billion, up 6.3 percent from the previous year, according to the 2019 Organic Industry Survey.
 That growth has not been driven by small family farms, either.
 Increasingly, the organic market is dominated by industrial brands that look little different from their conventional counterparts.

 Since 2000, the National Organic Program has maintained a tight list of which foods they recommend be called organic, and how organic foods are grown and raised.
 Those standards are typically based on the recommendations of the National Organic Standards Board, an advisory body composed of farmers, environmentalists and representatives from the organic industry.
 In a 2010 vote, NOSB requested a ban on virtually all types of soilless growing.
 But in an unusual departure, the USDA continued to certify hydroponic and aquaponic farms, claiming that NOSB had not adequately considered the breadth of the industry.
 In a series of narrow votes, an advisory board to the U.S. Department of Agriculture agreed to allow the majority of these operators to remain a part of the organic program, that could determine the future of the $50 billion organic industry.
 The executive director of the Recirculating Farms Coalition, which represents hydroponic and aquaponic growers, Marianne Cufone, stated, "I think this sends a powerful message that they're embracing change in agriculture.
 That the [organic program] wants to be inclusive, not exclusive.”
 Cufone said that now that the board and the department are in agreement, the future of hydroponics in the organic program is much more certain.